WookieCode13/DemoSkills/STEPS.md

 My notes:
 EC2 (Elastic Compute Cloud)	Raw virtual machines in the cloud — you manage the OS, patching, scaling, and deployments yourself.
 Think “AWS’s version of a server.”
 ECS (Elastic Container Service)	AWS’s container orchestration service.
 It runs Docker containers for you on a cluster of EC2 instances (or serverless using Fargate).
 You focus on containers, not OS.
-NGINX is lightweight software that can: Serve static websites
+NGINX: is lightweight software that can: Serve static websites.
+VPC:	Virtual network	Use default VPC
+SUBNET:	Network segment	Use public subnet
+IP:	Public access	Enable auto-assign public IP Internet Gateway:	Gives web access	Already attached to default VPC